ATaylor2003/ISS-Tracker/README.md

 ### Obtaining Data

-Data is automatically retrieved by the script from [1], which requires an internet connection.
+Data is automatically retrieved by the script from [NASA's Spot The Station][1], which requires an internet connection.

 ### Running the Code